 Nature Reserves – From start to finish the route passes through internationally important wetland including – R.S.P.B.
 Berney Marshes and Breydon Water, Mid Yare National Nature Reserve, Wheatfen Nature Reserve, Church Marsh Surlingham.

-Great Yarmouth – Once no more than a sandbank at the mouth of the Great Estuary, port and town grew up around the Minster Church .
+Great Yarmouth – Once no more than a sandbank at the mouth of the Great Estuary, the port and town grew up around the Minster Church .
 The Minster was founded as a cell of Norwich’s Cathedral Priory in 1101.
 Great Yarmouth has a railway station, moorings for visiting pleasure boats.
 It is a good place from which to make day pilgrimages to Burgh Castle in honour St. Fursey and Reedham, in honour St. Felix.

 Berney Arms ( sadly, no longer a pub!) is at the half-way point between Great Yarmouth and Reedham.
 It boasts a wind pump, a request stop railway station and visitor moorings.
 Berney Arms is the central point of the Berney Marshes Nature Reserve.